ldbc/ldbc_snb_interactive_v1_impls/postgres/README.md

 The `load.sh` (re)generates PostgreSQL-specific CSV files for posts and comments, if either

  - they don't exist
- - the source CSV is newer than the gerenaretd one
+ - the source CSV is newer than the generated one
  - the user forces to do so by setting the environment variable PG_FORCE_REGENERATE=yes

 Most probably you won't need to touch this.